Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Fluid Leaks

-One of the most obvious signs of low or contaminated differential fluid is the presence of fluid leaks underneath your vehicle.
+One of the most obvious of low or contaminated differential fluid is the presence of fluid leaks underneath your vehicle.
 If you notice puddles of fluid forming in your driveway or parking spot, it’s crucial to investigate the source of the leak immediately.
 A leaking differential can lead to a loss of lubrication, causing excessive wear and tear on the internal components of the differential.

 Burning Smell